-A mandatory start to any good Spanish feast, this twelve month dry cured Serrano ham hit the spot and had us ready for more.Langostinos Al Ajillo
+A mandatory start to any good Spanish feast, this twelve month dry cured Serrano ham hit the spot.

 This special was just OK.
 The scallops were big, but a little dry and overcooked.
-The pork belly, however, was impeccable.
+The pork belly, however, was excellent.
 More pork belly please.